UoB-HPC/SimEng/docs/sphinx/developer/arch/supported/aarch64.rst

 In addition to an execution behaviour, memory instructions also require a new entry in the address generation behaviour table found in ``src/lib/arch/aarch64/Instruction_address.cc``.
 These entries are responsible for describing the method used to generate the addresses that these instructions will read from or write to.

-Address generation is expected to generate one or more instances of ``MemoryAddressTarget``, containing an address and the number of bytes to access.
+Address generation is expected to generate one or more instances of ``MemoryAccessTarget``, containing an address and the number of bytes to access.
 The same variables described above (``operands``, ``metadata``) are available to use to generate these addresses.

 Once the addresses have been generated, they should be supplied in a vector to the ``setMemoryAddresses`` helper function.

+For loads, data can be read from the ``memoryData`` vector in ``Instruction_execute.cc``, with each index holding a ``RegisterValue`` for a corresponding ``MemoryAccessTarget``.
+For stores, a ``RegisterValue`` must be placed in each index of the ``memoryData`` vector, again one per ``MemoryAccessTarget`` generated.

+Concerning vector loads and stores (i.e. NEON, SVE, or SME), an effort should be made to create as few ``MemoryAccessTarget``'s as possible, with the exception of gather/scatter instructions where one ``MemoryAccessTarget`` should be created per vector element.

 Instruction aliases